 Any goat cheese fans out there?
 How about prosciutto fans?
 Caramelized onions?
 I am a crazy about all three which is why I love this Caramelized Onion and Goat Cheese Pizza!

 Good question!
-Once your dough is rolled you place it on top of the paddle for easy transfer onto the pizza stone.
-Placing a layer of corn meal on the paddle allows your pizza to slide onto the stone.
+Once your dough is rolled you sprinkle cornmeal on top of the paddle for easy transfer of dough onto the pizza stone.
+Placing a layer of corn meal on the paddle allows your pizza to slide right onto the stone with a little back and forth motion..
 If you forget this step you will be very sorry!
-Once dough is on paddle you just slide it off the paddle onto the stone with a little back and forth motion.

 After rolling out the the dough we top this pizza with salty prosciutto, sweet caramelized onions, creamy goat cheese and pine nuts!
 The key to caramelizing onions is patience.
 Cook them slowly until they are browned, this can take about 25-30 minutes…but it’s so worth the wait!
 As the liquid in the onions evaporates the natural sugars condense and the onions become sweeter and sweeter!
 These toppings are the perfect combinations of salty, sweet and savory!

 Why a Stone?

 I prefer using a pizza stone rather than a metal pan.
 It cooks more evenly and creates that crispy crust!
 Always put the stone into a cold oven on the bottom rack and then preheat at 450 degrees for at least a half hour before placing dough on stone.
 If you add a cold stone to a hot oven it could crack.
 Notice how well season my stone is.
 Obviously, I use it a lot!

 Slice, serve and listen to the raves!

 The Recipe: Caramelized Onion and Goat Cheese Pizza!